 Daily scrums, weekly one-on-one’s, monthly roundtables, or quarterly town halls — these are the perfect opportunities to elicit tacit knowledge.
 Ask questions, interview each other with the intent to learn, and convert that tacit knowledge into accessible, reusable information.
 Remember to phrase questions properly, listen, avoid arguments, focus on the expert’s approach, and look beyond the facts.
 Be cautious not to interrogate, interrupt, put the expert on the defensive, or pretend to understand when you actually don’t.
 Go in with the mindset of wanting to “know” how the experts know what they know.

-If you’d like to create a seamless way to access all of that new tacit knowledge you’re discovering check out Obie.ai
+If you’d like to enable a searchable source of truth for all of the new tacit knowledge you’re recording at work, check out Obie!